“She is singing our belonging to our land, history, ancestry, with streetwise modernity” - Casey Orr

 Jennifer plays the character of Barb in Shane Meadows’ period drama The Gallows Pole.
-She has recently supported Pulp and John Cooper Clarke, latterly for Chanel’s prestigious Metiers d’Art show.
+She has supported Pulp, John Cooper Clarke, for Chanel’s prestigious Metiers d’Art show, and is in the second year of touring with Eliza Carthy.
+She will tour New Zealand this year solo.

 After volunteering at Chetham's Library and the Working Class Movement Library, Jennifer completed an Advanced Diploma in Local History at Oxford University.